toov00/CVE_SCRAPER/README.md

 The `affected_products` field is particularly useful.
 It extracts vendor and product names from the CPE (Common Platform Enumeration) data, making it easier to see what's actually vulnerable without parsing CPE strings yourself.

-## Rate Limiting

-The NVD API has strict rate limits to prevent abuse.
-This tool automatically handles rate limiting based on whether you have an API key:

-- **Without API key**: Waits 6 seconds between requests (5 requests per 30 seconds)
-- **With API key**: Waits 0.6 seconds between requests (50 requests per 30 seconds)

-The rate limiting happens automatically.
-You don't need to do anything special.
-When fetching large numbers of CVEs, the tool will paginate through results and wait appropriately between pages.

-If you're running into rate limit errors, make sure you're not running multiple instances of the fetcher simultaneously.
-Also verify that your API key is correctly set in the configuration.

 ## Error Handling

 The tool includes comprehensive error handling: